Shmuma/ml_tools/doc/xgb_tune.md

 <a name="overview"/>
 ## Overview

-[XGBoost](https://github.com/dmlc/xgboost) is known to be extremely powerful tool, very popular in machine learning competitions like [Kaggle](https://www.kaggle.com/).
+[XGBoost](https://github.com/dmlc/xgboost) is known to be an extremely powerful tool, very popular in machine learning competitions like [Kaggle](https://www.kaggle.com/).